ChristopheRappold/FullReco_SimuPhase1/README.md

 cd ..
 ```

-You will have the libraries in lib/ and the executable ./MainSimu
+You will have the libraries in lib/ and the executables ./MainSimu for simulation input and ./MainData for experimental input

 ## Usage example